-- Must be clean, neat, and properly hemmed. - Must be worn at the waist. - Must fit at the waist without the help of a belt. - May not fit tightly and may not be oversized. - May not appear excessively faded or worn, and judgment will be based on administration. - May not be low-rise style. - May not be torn, worn longer than the bottom of the shoe, or frayed.
+• Must be clean, neat, and properly hemmed.

+- Must be worn at the waist. - Must fit at the waist without the help of a belt. - May not fit tightly and may not be oversized. - May not appear excessively faded or worn, and such judgement will be made by administration. - May not be low-rise style. - May not be torn, worn longer than the bottom of the shoe, or frayed.